Jennifer Aniston And Brad Pitt Remain Friends

 After their divorce, there are former couples who do not get along with each other and have distant relationships or no communication at all.
 However, the case of Jennifer Aniston and Brad Pitt, who both divorced in October 2005, is quite different as they are still friends.
-Since he is divorced to Angelina Jolie and the custody battle over the kids is still going on, Pitt needs all the emotional support that he can muster, and Aniston is a friend that he can truly confide in.
+Since he is divorced from Angelina Jolie and the custody battle over the kids is still going on, Pitt needs all the emotional support that he can muster, and Aniston is a friend that he can truly confide in.
 Aniston supports Pitt 100 percent and knows that he loves his six children.
 As for Aniston’s husband, Justin Theroux, the friendship that Aniston and Pitt both have does not bother him.
 He is proud of Aniston for helping Pitt at a time when he truly needs guidance.

 Jennifer Aniston and Brad Pitt started dating in 1998 when she worked as Rachel Green in the NBC hit sitcom Friends.
 On July 29, 2000, Aniston and Pitt, two A-listers, tied the knot in Malibu, California.
 In January 2005, they announced their separation, and they divorced in October 2005.